ckeditor/ckeditor5/docs/tutorials/crash-course/data-conversion.md

 {@img assets/img/tutorial/data-conversion.jpg Diagram showing data upcast going into the model and the downcasts going from the model}

 The reason for two types of downcasts is that sometimes the resulting HTML should be different from what we see in the editor.
 One such example can be a table that in the output HTML data is just a plain HTML table, but in the editing view has additional UI handlers for resizing or buttons for adding new columns and rows.
-This is a asymmetric conversion for which these helpers are of no use.
+This is an asymmetric conversion for which these helpers are of no use.

 ## Under the hood